dialogic-godot/documentation/documentation/saving-and-loading.md

 ## 2. Built-in saving

-The saving subsystem allows to save and load easily, including creating a screen-shot and saving to multiple slots.
+The saving subsystem allows you to save and load easily, including creating screenshots and saving to multiple slots.

 ### 2.1 Main methods